ligato/docs/docs/user-guide/concepts.md

 This architecture promotes VPP agent configuration flexibility in several ways:

 - Single KV data store can support multiple VPP agent groups by using a unique microservice-label-prefix per group.
+<br></br>
 - VPP agents can receive configuration data from multiple sources such as a KV data store or gRPC client.
 An [orchestrator plugin][orchestrator plugin] synchronizes and resolves any conflicts from the individual sources.
 This presents a "single configuration source" to VPP agent plugins.

 It should be noted that the VPP agent _does not require_ a KV data store.
-Configuration data can be provided using gRPC, agentctl, Client v2, CLI or  customized methods.
-That said, use of a KV data store to manage and distribute configuration data removes the burden of handling state in the CNFs.
+You can convey configuration data using gRPC, agentctl, Client v2, CLI or  customized methods.
+However, you remove the burden of handling state by using a KV data store to store and distribute configuration data to your CNFs.

 ---

 ### Supported KV Data Stores

+!!!
+Note
+    Connector is a type of plugin providing connectivity to an external entity such as a KV data store.
+The etcd plugin is considered a connector.

 The VPP agent provides [connectors to different KV data stores](../plugins/db-plugins.md).
 All are built on a common abstraction called [kvdbsync][kvdbsync].
 This approach simplifies the task of changing out one KV data store for another.